Assistant Vice Chancellor for Health Security Training and EducationDirector of Research, Nebraska Biocontainment Unit

 College of Public Health

-- 2017-present, Assistant Vice Chancellor for Inter-professional Health Security Training and Education, Office of the Vice Chancellor for Academic Affairs, University of Nebraska Medical Center
+- 2017-present, Assistant Vice Chancellor for Health Security Training and Education, Office of the Vice Chancellor for Academic Affairs, University of Nebraska Medical Center

 - 2017-present, Co-Director, Global Center for Health Security, University of Nebraska Medical Center